nengo/nengo-spa/docs/user-guide/spa-intro.rst

    nonlinear dynamical arm model).
 Central information manipulation depends on syntaictic structure for several tasks.
 Control is largely captured by the basal ganglia aciton selection elements.
-Memory and learning take place in both basal ganglia and contex.
+Memory and learning take place in both basal ganglia and cortex.
 The model itself consists of just under a million spiking neurons.

 Let us consider how the model would perform a single run of one of the cognitive